Thanks to these Christmas desserts, your holiday season is sure to be full of joy.

 24. Christmas Cake

-I can still picture my Nana pulling it down from its place in the cupboard, unwrapping the parchment paper, and pouring over a “tipple of Brandy.”
+I can still picture my Nana pulling hers down from its place in the cupboard.
+She’d unwrap the parchment paper and pour over a “tipple of brandy.”

-She did this at least twice a month, if not three times, and it makes for the booziest and most moist cake you’ll ever taste!
+She did this at least twice, if not three times, a month, making it the booziest and moistest cake you’ll ever taste.

 Victoria Sponge is a classic for a reason, and the Brits just can’t get enough!